susancodes/Your-BFF/README.md

 ### <a name="about-me"></a>About the Developer

 [Susan Chin](https://www.linkedin.com/in/susanschin) is part of the Summer 2015 Hackbright Academy Full-Time Software Engineering Immersive Fellowship for women.
 The fellowship is a total of 10-weeks long with the first half focused on structured lectures and lab time and the second half focused on a personal project.
 This is Susan's project to showcase what she's learned from the accelerated program.

+### <a name="about-app"></a>About This WebApp

+Travel is a lot more than visiting a place that is not your home.
+It opens up a new world of culture, perspective, and opportunities to try new things.
+Travel is very expensive and also time consuming.
+The developer of this webapp hopes to encourage people to travel regardless of monetary limits.
+This webapp provides the options so the user can make better and smarter decisions to stretch his/her dollar while getting to see the world.
+It uses live flight data from Sabre so anyone can make a search to go anywhere around the world.
+The sky is the limit.